decentraland/unity-renderer/docs/style-guidelines.md

 ### General
 * keep each `public` type (like `class`/`enum`/`struct`/`interface`) in a separate file with the name equal to the type name
 * access modifiers are obligatory to use: 🟢 `private void Awake() { }` 🔴 `void Awake() { }`
+* use `var` only when it is evident.
+In all other cases specify the variable type explicitly.
 * don't omit comparison to `null`: 🟢 `if (character == null)`/`if (character != null)` 🔴 `if (character)`/`if (!character)`
 * use `nameof` where it is possible
 * Use `Action`/`Func` delegate in most cases